 For an introduction on how the DNS works please read, The Internet Domain Name System Explained for Non-Experts by Daniel Karrenberg.

 No, most are handled by recursive resolvers without any interaction with a root server from data they already have in their caches.
-A recursive resolver only interacts with a root server if it does not have the answer in its cache.
+A recursive resolver only interacts with a root server if it does not have unexpired information about top-level domains or the roots themselves in its cache.
 Almost all of the queries received by root servers result in a referral response which tells the recursive name server where next to ask its question.

-Do any of the root server identities have special meaning?
+8.3 Do any of the root server identifiers have special meaning?

-None of the root server identities are special.
+None of the root server identifiers are special.

-Historically, root servers (and indeed all DNS servers) received the entire query name in the DNS request.
-However, new effort is underway to only send the TLD portion of the domain name to the root servers.
-In 2016, the IETF published RFC 7816, which describes how recursive DNS servers can send only the smallest necessary part of the query name.
+RFC 9156 describes how recursive DNS servers can send only the smallest necessary part of the query name.
 This is called Query Name Minimization, or QNAME Minimization.
 QNAME Minimization works by having recursive DNS servers only send the necessary parts of a domain name to the servers they query.
 Recursive DNS servers utilizing QNAME Minimization should only send the TLD portion of the query of the root servers.
 This minimizes the amount of information on the wire and therefore provides better privacy for users querying the DNS.
-As of 2018, QNAME Minimization is relatively new and not yet widely deployed.